Key takeaways

 Next easiest is if you use an iPhone to take and/or make calls.
 As the brand that started and established the smartphone market, the Apple App Store has always had the more robust list of offerings (especially if you don’t balk at a $3.99 price tag).
 For once, though, it’s more than just about where app developers launch their products first.

 iPhones are better at facilitating call recording, at least as of this writing.
-We go into more detail immediately below, but it’s not actually anything to do with hardware capabilities, either.
+I go into more detail immediately below, but it’s not actually anything to do with hardware capabilities, either.
 Apple simply allows for the functionality to be used on the devices.
 There are apps to facilitate and make the process easier, both freemium and paid options.
 In other words, you won’t have to jump through a bunch of hoops.

 Taking calls on Android